greeeg/redefined.cloud/content/terms/monolith-architecture/index.en.md

 ---
 title: 'What is a Monolith architecture?'
-description: 'A monolith architecture is a single unified solution to a problem, where all components of the solution are combined.'
+description: 'A monolithic architecture is a single unified solution to a problem, where all components of the solution are combined.'
 name: 'Monolith architecture'
 summary: ''
-keywords: ['monolith architecture', 'monolith']
+keywords: ['monolithic architecture', 'monolith']
 relatedTerms: ['microservice-architecture', 'baremetal-server', 'load-balancer']
 ---

-A monolith architecture is like a single tool we would use to do everything, like a Thermomix to cook a chocolate cake.
+A monolithic architecture is like a single tool we would use to do everything, like a Thermomix to cook a chocolate cake.

 We generally oppose this architecture to a [microservices architecture](#microservice-architecture 'What is a Microservice architecture?'), which would consist of using very specific different tools to achieve the same result.